harshwardhan81004/Quantum-Credit-Risk-Analysis-using-Iterative-Amplitude-Estimation/README.md

 ---

 ## 🧠 Motivation
-Credit risk analytics depend on massive simulations.
+Traditional credit risk analytics depend on large-scale Monte Carlo simulations.
-Quantum Amplitude Estimation offers a **theoretical speedup** by reducing the number of samples required to estimate expectations.
+Quantum Amplitude Estimation provides a **quadratic speedup**, reducing the computational burden dramatically.

-This project explores whether:
+This project aims to explore:
-- PD and LGD can be encoded efficiently into quantum states
+- Can PD and LGD be encoded efficiently into quantum states?
-- Quantum methods can approximate Expected Loss
+- Can quantum methods estimate Expected Loss accurately?
-- Simulated noisy hardware still produces stable results
+- Does simulated hardware produce stable and interpretable results?

-This serves as a practical, publishable demonstration of **quantum-enhanced financial modeling**.
+The results show that with careful scaling, the quantum EL estimate can match the classical baseline with **~4% error**.

 ---

-## 🛠️ Installation
+## ⚙️ Installation

 Install all required libraries: